PROJECT: Nepal’s strategic engagement with the UNFCCC

 – Strengthened communication and coordination among delegations with a shared interest in the UNFCCC negotiations.

-IDS-Nepal is providing technical assistance to the Government to deliver these objectives for the period covering COP17, COP18 and the 2012 intercessional meetings.
+IDS-Nepal provided technical assistance to the Government to deliver these objectives for the period covering COP17, COP18 and the 2012 intercessional meetings.

 Learn more about the project and its recent activities and achievements on the project website